The Conduit towers over Khael-Vorath in Signal Decay

 Forge-Sergeant Vaal found the panels.

-Except the maintenance panels.
+Except these panels.

 The Pale Reaches